 NMEA 0183 allows a single source (talker) to transmit serial data over a single twisted wire pair to one or more receivers (listeners).
-The table below lists the characteristics of the NMEA 0183 data transmissions.
+Table E-1 lists the characteristics of the NMEA 0183 data transmissions.

-Table E-1.
-NMEA 0183 Characteristics
+Table E-1 NMEA 0183 Characteristics